WeblateOrg/weblate/docs/admin.rst

 The default setup (after you run :program:`./manage.py setupgroups`) consists of single group `Users` which has all above privileges and all users are automatically added to this group.

+To customize this setup, it is recommended to remove privileges from `Users` group and create additional groups with finer privileges (eg. `Translators` group, which will be allowed to save translations and manage suggestions) and add selected users to this group.
+You can do all this from Django admin interface.